The Importance of Seeking

 Although each accident is unique depending on the nature of the crash, there are some common injuries that many victims sustain in auto collisions.
 Details such as who was wearing a seatbelt, what side of the car was hit, what speed the cars were going, and whether the car had airbags all contribute to different types of injuries.

 The most common injury seen in almost all accidents is soft tissue damage.
 These would be bruises, muscle sprains, strains, or any damage done to the ligaments or tendons.
-In a car accident especially, you are at risk of "whiplash" injuries to the neck and upper back.
+In a car accident especially, you are at risk of whiplash injuries which result in soft tissue damage of the neck and upper back.
 These injuries occur when your body is jerked suddenly in one direction and as a result, your muscles are overstretched.

 Your Own Heath

-In many cases, victims are unaware that they are hurt.
-Even if you think you are not injured or that any injuries are minor, you should always seek medical attention.
-It is common in car accidents for injuries to take hours, days, or even weeks to develop.
+In several cases, victims are unaware that they are hurt.
+Even if you think you are not injured or that injuries are minor, you should always seek medical attention.
+It is common in car accidents for injuries to take hours, days, or even weeks to show up.
 After any traumatic event, your body releases hormones to help you remain calm, but they also work to dull pain, leading you to believe you are less hurt than you are.
 Only a trained medical provider can thoroughly assess your health.

 Any time you file an insurance claim, you need to provide documentation of everything—damages to your car, a record of employment (if you are seeking lost wages), and official documentation of a medical diagnosis.
 Try to obtain both a paper and digital copy of all medical records and billing details for insurance claims or potential personal injury claims.

 The sooner you get an official medical diagnosis the better.
-The longer you wait to get treatment, the more you risk having an insurance company use the delay against you.
+The longer you wait, the more you risk having an insurance company use it against you.
 This is especially true if you are filing a claim against an at-fault driver.
 Some insurance companies will claim that because you waited too long to receive medical care, you were not injured —or that you are trying to fake an injury altogether.

 If you have been injured in a car accident, you will likely benefit from speaking with an experienced personal injury attorney.
 There are so many unforeseen consequences that can happen after an accident, and you need someone on your side who can walk you through the claims process and ensure your needs.
 If you’re in Alexandria, Fairfax, Woodbridge, Arlington, or Manassas, Virginia, contact our team at Blaszkow Legal, PLLC today to talk about your options.